Short-Term Job Adventures California

 Located five miles from South Lake Tahoe on the shores of Fallen Leaf Lake, a gorgeous Sierra lake with a breathtaking mountain backdrop.
 Behind the resort is Desolation Wilderness, a national wilderness area with some of the best hiking and scenery in the Sierras.

 If an exciting hospitality job and beautiful mountain setting is beckoning you either this spring or fall, the Stanford Sierra Conference Center is a place where you'll have the opportunity to work and play hard, make new friends and help guests enjoy their stay.
 The staff comes from all walks of life—college students, professionals between jobs, experienced workers in the service industry, travelers or people taking time of.
 Positions are available every spring and fall.
 There are also some specialty jobs for the spring and three-season positions that run from spring through fall.
 To begin your working journey with Stanford Sierra, visit the Conference Center Staff site.

 • Stanford Sierra is NOW accepting applications for the spring season (April 12th to June 16th + an option for 3-season work) through March 1st.

 Summer Camp Staff (Residential Counselors, Day Camp Counselors, Program Heads and Farm, Healthcare and Kitchen staff); Year-Long Residential Internships (Environmental Education, Community Supported Agriculture, Animal Husbandry, Youth Development and Public Programs)

-Los Altos Hills (foothills of the Santa Cruz mountains; 40 miles south of San Francisco)
+Los Altos Hills — in the foothills of the Santa Cruz mountains 40 miles south of San Francisco.